 Additionally, at the bottom of the first page you as well find your login data for the Migraciones electronic mailbox (see below).

-On the second page of the "Registro de Solicitud de Cambio de Calidad Migratoria" page you are asked to make an appointment for having your biometric data (photo, fingerprints, signature) taken with a provided code.
+Following the confirmation of your visa application you are asked to make an appointment for having your biometric data (photo, fingerprints, signature) taken with a provided code.
 This code is your numero de expediente (file number).

 As waiting times sometimes can be long, especially in Lima, we suggest following provided link and make the appointment immediately.
 If you want to make it at a later time, you can enter the Agencia Digital and make an appointment under "Citas en Linea", subpoint "para registro de datos biometricos".